YingWaCollege-Student/Guess-Number-Game/README.md

-# Guess Number Game
-Guess number game
+#A simple number guessing game created with vanilla HTML, CSS and JS.